Written by ASAP’s expert immigration lawyers · Updated

-I am planning to attend an immigration court hearing in person.
-What can I know before I go?
+If you are planning to attend an immigration court hearing in person, here are some things to know before you go:

 You can try to find a lawyer to attend your hearing with you.
 Having a lawyer does not stop you from being detained, but a lawyer can try to advocate for you.
 Even if you do not have a lawyer to go with you, it can be useful to speak with a lawyer before the hearing about your specific case.